 The doctor acknowledges his ethical lapses in the afterword to the 1981 paperback edition of his book, where he writes, “While I had failed to cure the three Christs of their delusions, they had succeeded in curing me of mine—of my God-like delusion that I could change them by omnipotently and omnisciently arranging and rearranging their daily lives within the framework of a ‘total institution.’ ”

-For several more examples of Dollop episodes that are almost verbatim ripoffs of Damn Interesting articles, see our exhibits page.
+This represents a single example of a plagiarized episode, there are multiple others.
+For more examples of Dollop episodes that are verbatim ripoffs of Damn Interesting articles, see our additional exhibits page.

 Note: Your most recent episode as of this writing—The Business Plot—also lifts a paragraph or two from my Revenge of the Fighting Quaker, but it is not as egregious as the others, so for now I will be content to merely be annoyed about that one.
 But it’s still plagiarism.